 The customer of the TOE Manufacturer, who receives the TOE during TOE Delivery.
-The Composite Product Manufacturer includes the Security IC Embedded Software developer and all roles after TOE Delivery up to Phase 6 (refer to [6], Figure 2 on page 240H10 and Section 7.1.1)
+The Composite Product Manufacturer includes the Security IC Embedded Software developer and all roles after TOE Delivery up to Phase 6 (refer to [6], Figure 2 on page 240H10 and five CPU modes, which are Boot Mode, Test Mode, Firmware Mode, System Mode and User Mode.

+Section 7.1.1)

-Mode in which the CPU operates.
+CPU mode Mode in which the CPU operates.
 The TOE supports